muqeed399/demo-A2/README.md

 # demo-A2
-THIS PROJECT TO STUDY MYSELF
+THIS PROJECT TO STUDY MYSELF.
-Author muqeed
+Author-muqeed